serebrov/serebrov.github.io-hugo/content/posts/2013-12-02-node-core-module-source.md

 Now check the `fs.readFileSync.js` file in the current folder.

-Also on some systems source code of core node modules is in the `/usr/lib/nodejs/`.
+Also on some systems the source code of core node modules is in the `/usr/lib/nodejs/`.

-And another (less interesting) way to get core module source - is to look for it in the node github repository:
+And another (less interesting) way to get core module source is to look for it in the node github repository:
 * check installed node.js version (node --version)
 * find appropriate release on github (https://github.com/joyent/node/releases), for example [0.8.17](https://github.com/joyent/node/releases/tag/v0.8.17)
 * click commit id on the left [c50c33e](https://github.com/joyent/node/commit/c50c33e9397d7a0a8717e8ce7530572907c054ad)